 The narrators of this book are female, and sharing their experience of that time in Gilead.

-"Dear Readers: Everything you've ever asked me about Gilead and its inner workings is the inspiration for this book.
+the world we live in is sadly inspiring for writing this book: "Dear Readers: Everything you've ever asked me about Gilead and its inner workings is the inspiration for this book.
 Well, almost everything!
 The other inspiration is the world we've been living in."
+Pre-order here

 Cantoras is set in 1977 Uruguay, during a time of great unrest.
 A military government has brutally brought political dissent to a sharp end.
 In this time and space, people's human rights are being taken from them.
 And being openly homosexual is dangerous and punishable by law.